RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Nintendo Wii U

-Cemu is available for Windows and in somewhat experimental form on Linux.
+Cemu is available for Windows and Linux.

-Recently Cemu added support for the .wua archive format which is much easier to use than the unpacked game format.
-Therefore this is now the recommended approach.
-But both this and the traditional method of adding unpacked games are covered here.
+Some time ago Cemu added support for the .wua archive format which is much easier to use than the unpacked game format.
+Therefore this is now the recommended approach, but both this and the traditional method of adding unpacked games are covered here.

 .wud and .wux files are also supported, but these two formats are not discussed here as the .wua format is clearly the way to go in the future.